kedro-org/kedro-viz/docs/source/kedro-viz_visualisation.md

 const MyApp = () => <div style={{height: `100vh`}}><KedroViz data={json} options={options} /></div>;
 ```

-For more information on how to use kedro as React component with all possible props please refer to [Kedro-Viz on npm](https://www.npmjs.com/package/@quantumblack/kedro-viz)
+For more information on how to use Kedro as a React component with all possible props, see [Kedro-Viz on NPM](https://www.npmjs.com/package/@quantumblack/kedro-viz)

 ## Kedro-Viz in Visual Studio Code Extension